Where to Stay?

 Car Hire in Malawi

 Car hire companies are based in Lilongwe and Blantyre, with desks at the airports.
 Cars can be delivered to and collected from any other location.
 Standards of vehicles vary and hiring can be expensive.
-One reliable, well-priced company is SS Rent A Car.
-A number of the local Tour & Safari Operators (above) also offer car hire.
+A couple of reliable, well-priced companies are SS Rent A Car and Ambassador Car Hire A number of the local Tour & Safari Operators (above) also offer car hire, particularly Land & Lake.

 Driving in Malawi